eatateeaten/Alice/README.txt

 Alice my girl.
-Alice wants to go to parties.
+Alice wants to go to places.
 the dudes are big and scary.
 Wabbit says I'm small and nimble I can take you to places Wabbit goes to places